Roles and permissions in the workspace

 Before you assign a role to a user, it is important to know what the role entails and what you would like to achieve.
 Best practice is to assign the least amount of permissions necessary.

-In this article we will give you an overview of the various roles (Administrator, Owner and User) in the workspace and link to the corresponding articles.
-Which roles do we have?
-What are the permissions?
-How to they relate to each other?
+In this article we will give you an overview of the various roles (Administrator, Owner, Editor and User) in the workspace and link to the corresponding articles.
+Which roles do we have, what are the permissions and how do they relate to each other?

-Summarized below the three roles and corresponding permissions:
+Summarized below the four roles and corresponding permissions:

 User & group management